sawogus29/nlp-demo/README.md

 # nlp-demo (Aborted)
-This repository is a subproject of 'E-book using NLP' project.
+This repository is a subproject of [E-book using NLP](https://github.com/sawogus29/ebook-app) project.
 The project has been aborted since Feb 2021.

 ![image](https://user-images.githubusercontent.com/37795048/162201264-c166fcb5-4506-4cfa-ac72-6a42feb8bfd3.png)